550tealeaves/DATA71200_sum2024_550/project 2/Readme.md

 When I tripled the estimators to 15, the training set accuracy increased slightly, to 84%, while there was no change to the test set accuracy.
 Plotting these important features shows that extra mushrooms and size regular were the most important features to this decision making.

 In the third version, I increased the estimators to 20, it, there was no change to training set accuracy, but test set accuracy decreased to 39%.
 For feature importance, extra mushrooms, price in Canadian dollars, and regular size were the most important features to decision making.
+Precision, recall, and F1 generally decreased as the number of estimators increased.

 ## What went well and what requires improvement